kamyashethia/SQLForThePotterhead/Joins.md

 Since we are only interested in data present in both tables, we will write an inner join.
 Let's write some SQL:

-1.First, let's get all pet's that are owls:
+1.First, let's get all pets that are owls:

 ```sh